 Static Light Scattering (SLS).
 The static light scattering setup (ALV, Langen, Germany) consisted of a 22 mW He-Ne laser ( $\lambda$ 632.8 nm), an ALV CGS/8F goniometer, an ALV High QE APD detector, and an ALV 5004 multi-bit, multi-tau autocorrelator.
 The SLS measurements were performed at 20 °C and in scattering angle range from 70 to 150°.
-The measurement was not conducted for smaller scattering angles due to the high scattering intensity for concentrated samples.
-The copolymer mass concentration in the solution was $C{\rm pol}$ 5 g/L. The samples were filtered using 0.45 $\mu m$ Acrodisc PVDF membrane filters before the measurements.
+The copolymer mass concentration in the solution was $C{\rm pol}$ 5 g L-1.
+The samples were filtered using 0.45 $\mu$ m Acrodisc PVDF membrane filters before the measurements.

 Small-angle X-ray Scattering (SAXS).
 SAXS experiments were performed using "Ganesha-Air" instruments from SAXSLAB/XENOCS and Gallium Anode Low-Angle X-ray Instrument (GALAXI).
-The X-ray source of the laboratory-based "Ganesha-Air" system is a D2-MetalJet (Excillum) with a liquid metal anode operating at 70 kV and 3.57 mA with Ga - Kα radiation (wavelength $\lambda = 0.134$ nm).
+The X-ray source of the laboratory-based "Ganesha-Air" system is a D2-MetalJet (Excillum) with a liquid metal anode operating at 70 kV and 3.57 mA with Ga-Kα radiation (wavelength $\lambda = 0.134$ nm).
 The beam is further focused with a focal length of 55 cm, using specially made X-ray optics (Xenocs) to provide a very narrow and intense beam at the sample position.
 Two pairs of scatterless slits are used to adjust the beam size depending on the detector distance.
 The data were acquired with a position-sensitive detector (PILATUS 300 K, Dectris).
 After calibration with silver behenate, the distance from the sample to the detector was set to 950 and 350 mm resulting in a q-range 0.13-6 nm-1.
-Two four-segment slits, which are separated by 4 m distance, collimate the beam, and confine the size to about $0.7 \times 0.7 \text{ mm}^2$ .
+Two four-segment slits, which are separated by 4 m distance, collimate the beam, and confine the size to about $0.7 \times 0.7$ mm.
 A third slit reduces the scattering from the edges of the second one.
 A sample-to-detector distance of 1285 mm calibrated using Bragg reflections from silver behenate resulting in a q-range of 0.09-4 nm-1 was used.
 All samples were sealed in glass capillaries of 2 mm inner diameter and measured in H2O.
 Data analysis was done using the Python-based project Jscatter.
 SAXS curves were fitted using SASfit and SASview software.

 Ultra Small-angle X-ray Scattering (USAXS).
 USAXS measurements were performed at SPring-8, Hyogo, Japan using a SAXS spectrometer installed on the BL19B2 beamline [28] at a sample-to-detector distances of 42 and 3 m.
-The X-ray wavelength was set to 0.69 Å and the covered q-range was $q \sim 0.0005$ -0.3 Å $^{-1}$ .
+The X-ray wavelength was set to 0.69 Å and the covered q-range was q~ 0.0005-0.3 Å-1.
 The exposure time for each sample was 5 min for 42 m and 0.5 min for 3 m.
-The PILATUS-2 M detector collected the X-rays scattered from the samples.
+The PILATUS-2M detector collected the X-rays scattered from the samples.
 A sample transfer robot [28] able to transfer 120 samples was used for the SAXS measurements.
 The samples were inserted into quartz capillary tubes (Mark Tube; Hilgenberg GmbH, Germany) with a diameter of 2 mm.
 The solvent intensity was subtracted considering the transmission.
-The SAXS intensity was converted to absolute intensity using a secondary standard of glassy carbon [29].
-All the SAXS measurements were performed at ambient temperature in H2O and D2O.
+The SAXS intensity was converted to absolute intensity using a secondary standard of glassy carbon.
+[29] All the SAXS measurements were performed at ambient temperature in H2O and D2O.
 USAXS curves were fitted using SASfit software.